 However, women who undergo any kind of breast surgery, breast implants included, are up to three times more likely to have inadequate milk supply.
 In some cases, this is as a result of the silicone or saline implant being placed right on top of the breast tissue, which compresses the milk ducts and glandular tissue.
 When these areas are compromised, milk production can be noticeably reduced.

-Fortunately, there are surgical techniques that can prevent these risks from happening.
-Hence, it’s very important to consult an experienced and skilled plastic surgeon, like Dr Ellis Choy, about your desire to breastfeed following your breast augmentation procedure.
+Fortunately, there are surgical techniques that can reduce these risks.
+Hence, it’s very important to consult an experienced and skilled specialist plastic surgeon, like Dr Ellis Choy, about your desire to breastfeed following your breast augmentation procedure.

 Breast Augmentation Surgery